Table of Contents

 $template_dir

-is not allowed unless you list those directories in $secure_dir
+is not allowed unless you list those directories in $secure_dir.

 Example 16.3.
 Using templates from any directory